 Another useful tool is the motorized brush roll.
 If you have pets this can be handy for cleaning fabric sofas or carpeted stairs because of its efficiency.

-Consumers say that this vacuum have amazing suction and picks up everything in sight.
+Consumers say that this vacuum has amazing suction and picks up everything in sight.

 Since this is a handheld, you cannot use this to clean floors at a large scale even with the turbo brush tool.